-What Google and Apple teach Innovation and Risk Taking Culture
+What Google and Apple Teach About Innovation and Risk Taking Culture

 By Jeffrey Tobias

 A recent interview with a senior Google executive got us thinking about failure and the culture of risk taking.

 Failure is an especially uncomfortable concept for most of us to think about.
 It’s right up there with death and taxes – and just as inevitable.
 And because failure makes us uncomfortable we tend not to talk about it, have negative feelings to it or vainly hope no one notices when it happens.
 But that ignores failure as an asset.

 It’s also important to distinguish failure from incompetence.

 A project that aims to an end, is backed by insight, data and your best minds and implemented deliberately but fails to gain traction, is not the same as one that had no clue about its genesis and was simply executed poorly.
 Traditional organisations can learn a lot from digital natives about failure, says Jon Kaplan, Google’s Vice President of US Sales and Operations.